davidmasek/beacon/README.md

 **Monitor your websites and periodic jobs with ease.**

-Beacon tracks the health of your websites, servers, and applications, ensuring that everything runs as it should.
+Beacon tracks the health of your websites, servers, and applications, so you know that everything runs as it should.

 You can use Beacon to:
 - Automatically check website availability and content.